fhidalgor/mutagenesis_visualization/docs/index.rst

 Description
 -------------

 ``mutagenesis_visualization`` is a Python package aimed to generate publication-quality figures for saturation mutagenesis datasets.
-The package will take as an input fastq files, count the reads and calculate the enrichment scores for each variant in the population.
-Then it will create a stunning heatmap as well as perform further statistical analysis on the data.
+The package will take as an input fastq files and count the DNA reads.
+The log10 ratio of the counts of each variant from the pre-selected and post-selection samples will yield the enrichment scores.
+Once the enrichment scores are calculated, the package will create a series of plots such as a stunning heatmap, as well as perform a statistical analysis on the data.

 Key Features
 -------------

 	1. Calculate enrichment scores from fastq files, allowing for different ways of data processing and normalization.
 	2. Produce publication-quality heatmaps from enrichment scores.
-	3. Numerous visualization plots to slice the data.
+	3. Numerous visualization plots to analyze the data.
 	4. Principal component analysis (PCA) and receiver operating characteristic (ROC) curve tools.
 	5. Calculates correlation between evolutionary sequence alignment and enrichment scores.
 	6. Map enrichment scores on a Pymol session.